-How do we prevent genome editing from only being accessible to the wealthy and increasing existing disparities in access to health care and other interventions?
+How do we prevent genome editing from being accessible only to the wealthy and increasing existing disparities in access to health care and other interventions?

-How do we prevent germline editing from creating classes of individuals defined by the quality of their engineered genome?
+How do we prevent germline editing from creating classes of individuals defined by the quality of their engineered genomes?